 Chon: Chon Wang, movie star?
 It could work.

-In The Two Towers, Sam speculates on what his and Frodo's adventures would look like in songs and tales — Frodo heartwarmingly insists that Sam and his bravery would be of as much note as him.
+- In The Lord of the Rings: The Two Towers, Sam speculates on what his and Frodo's adventures would look like in songs and tales — Frodo heartwarmingly insists that Sam and his bravery would be of as much note as him.

 Dottie: But Pee-Wee, don't you wanna watch the rest of the movie?